thoughtbot/guides/README.md

     Present-tense summary under 50 characters

-    * More information about commit (under 72 characters)
+    * More information about commit (under 72 characters).
-    * More information about commit (under 72 characters)
+    * More information about commit (under 72 characters).

 Share your branch.